 Here are some blog layout best practices and examples to get you inspired.

 Customize your blog theme to use a standard article page wireframe to make your blog more engaging and encourage higher conversions.

-The wireframe design should include a featured image and a strong call to action encouraging readers to take the next logical step in engaging with your brand.
-That next step could be:
+To make your blog more engaging and to encourage conversions, use a standard article page wireframe by customizing your blog theme.
+The wireframe design should include a featured image and invite readers to take the next logical step when they read your blog.
+The next step could be:

 - Subscribing to your newsletter